 Smart territories use this new knowledge to improve their decision-making with regard to safety, energy consumption, waste treatment, mobility, healthcare, education and much more.

 IoT, Cloud Computing, Big Data e Advanced Analytics, Mobile & Wearable Device Technology, Cyber Security, Machine Learning, Artificial Intelligence, Cognitive Computing, Augmented & Virtual Reality, Smart Sensor.
 Today’s world is increasingly complex.

-The AlmavivA solutions provide local public administrations with tools to help them interpret it.
+Almaviva solutions provide local public administrations with tools to help them interpret it.
 Because innovation goes beyond mere technological progress.
-This is clear to anyone, like AlmavivA, engaged in providing services that tangibly improve the lives of citizens.
+This is clear to anyone, like Almaviva, engaged in providing services that tangibly improve the lives of citizens.

 Numerous projects have been initiated within the context of Batches 3 and 4 by the country’s leading local administration bodies to simplify the provision of services to citizens and businesses.

 A few examples?
 The immediate issue of certificates with SPID authentication: users can connect to the Municipality's website to obtain the required certificate in digital format within a minute.
 With the same rapidity it is possible to pay online school fees, nursery school fees, utility bills, rental instalments, etc.

 One important municipality has created a database of its trees, to know their position, characteristics and state of health; another municipality is creating an online public works system so that citizens can know and monitor the progress of each active construction site.
 Moreover, every day portals and apps with information and cultural indications aimed at tourists and residents are put online.
 The same occurs for IoT sensor systems to monitor traffic, parking lots and the weather-environmental conditions.
 And so forth.